Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Domain pruning via NLI

-\subsection{Global Constraints Strategy}
+\subsection{Global constraints strategy}

-The global constraints extend the constraints to encompass the entire query graph, which means that $G^S_y = G_{\phi}$ for $y$.
-Although problem formulation has become more complex, we can leverage the ability of query embedding $h$ to directly address the problem.
-For further details, see Appendix~\ref{app:details strategy}.
-Following this, the two-stage coarse-to-fine ranking process is implemented, similar to the coarse-to-fine ranking used in information retrieval \citep{Liu2019CoarsetoFineDR}.
+The global constraint strategy considers all edges of the query graph while treating the target variable $x$ as the free variable.
+In other words, for the free variable $y$, we have $G^S_y = G_{\phi}$.
+Although this formulation increases the complexity of the subgraph, we can directly leverage the well studied query embedding methods to handle it.
+Further implementation details are provided in Appendix~\ref{app:details strategy}.
+Following this, we apply a two-stage coarse-to-fine ranking procedure, similar to the approach used in information retrieval~\citep{Liu2019CoarsetoFineDR}.